TheDataStation/ver/ver_utils/design.md

 ## Join Graph Search
-Compute the join graphs between a set columns.
+Compute the join graphs between a set of columns.

 `input`: